hluk/CopyQ/docs/keyboard.rst

 To change the shortcuts:

-- open "File - Preferences",
+1. Open "File - Preferences".
-- select "Shortcuts" tab,
+2. Select "Shortcuts" tab.
-- click the button next to action you need to change,
+3. Click the button next to action you need to change.
-- press a shortcut on keyboard,
+4. Press a shortcut on keyboard.
-- click OK to save the dialog.
+5. Click OK to save the dialog.

 Create new Shortcut
 -------------------